 - Shadow Shiftry with Snarl and Foul Play

 - Shadow Mismagius with Hex and Shadow Ball

 - Shadow Cacturne with Sucker Punch and Dark Pulse

 - Shadow Gardevoir with Charge Beam and Shadow Ball

 Note: Shadow Tyranitar and Shadow Mewtwo outperform all of the best, non-Mega counters.
 If you are able to coordinate the use of either Mega Gengar, Mega Houndoom, or even Mega Beedrill they will boost Ghost, Dark, and Bug type attackers on the field respectively, making other Pokémon far more competitive.

 How many players does it take to beat Azelf in Pokémon Go?

-- Windy Weather will boost Azelf's Psychic type attacks.
+- Wind will boost Azelf's Psychic type attacks.